This post is also available in: Deutsch (German)

 Built-in Electronics Design

-For many furniture companies and fabricators, the need to integrate different industrial sectors into your process gives you the option to expand your offerings.
+For many furniture companies and fabricators, the need to integrate different industrial sectors into your design process gives you the option to expand your offerings.
 Fusion 360 now allows you to add electronics to any of your projects.
 Nowhere else can you begin to look past wood or laminate goods as your primary source of production.
-Conference tables with integrated power distribution, lighting, smart devices — all of these broaden your revenue streams, and now you can do it all with one CAD software.
+Conference tables with integrated power distribution, lighting, smart devices—all of these broaden your revenue streams, and now you can do it all with one CAD software.

 Every fabricator, designer, and engineer knows that you have to have excellent documentation to get the best design outcome.
-For any scale of furniture-making, Fusion 360’s drawing space allows you to create templates, automatically update drawings based on design changes, and even add notes from fabricators and BOMs or cutlists.
+For any scale of furniture design, the drawing space in Fusion 360 allows you to create templates, automatically update drawings based on design changes, and even add notes from fabricators and BOMs or cutlists.
 With tools like weld symbols, GD+T smart templates, and more, this space is incredibly powerful.

 No one makes in a bubble.
 Even if you’re a one-person shop, you still have to collaborate with clients.
 Fusion Team gives you a web-based space to manage your design data, communicate with clients, and even annotate and document processes tied to a particular design.
 Tools like Wikis’, comments, annotation, and shareouts don’t require your customer or collaborator to use Fusion 360 — all you need is an internet connection, and you’re good to go.